Khernandez115/Khernandez115.github.io/_posts/2023-12-16-CyberDefender-Elastic-Case.md

 tags: [CyberDefender, Incident Response ]
 ---

 CyberDefenders is a platform that is used for BlueTeam Training.
-The Elastic-Case Lab, now expired, shows how a Log4Shell can be seen through the Elastic SIEM.
-Thought it has been out a few years, this exploit is still used in the wild.
+The Elastic-Case Lab, now expired, shows how a Log4Shell exploit can be seen through the Elastic SIEM.
+This vulnerability has been out for a few years now, but it is still seen being exploited in the wild.
 On December 11, 2023 it was reported by BleepingComputer that the Lazarus group had released a new RAT using this exploit.
 BleepingComputer also wrote that roughly 38% of applications using the Apache Log4j library are using a vulnerable version.

 Scenario: